 One solution is as follows.
-Begin with (say) a rejection sampler uniform sample as above.
+Begin with a Rejection Sampler uniform sample as above.
 Then, repeatedly choose two teams at random from the same pot, and "swap" their group assignments provided that swap does not violate any of the geographical constraints.
 (If the swap would violate any constraint, then the group assignments are left unchanged.)
-The use of a Metropolis algorithm like this was first suggested but not implemented in the context of the UEFA Champions League knockout draw by Klößner and Becker (2013).
-Unlike the other methods, it does not draw teams sequentially, but rather continually modifies the entire draw until settling on a final version.
+The use of a Metropolis algorithm like this was first suggested but not implemented in the context of the UEFA Champions League knockout draw by [24].